-The Faculty of Behavioural and Movement Sciences has developed the document “Choosing a questionnaire tool” with a decision tree for choosing between two questionnaire tools, namely Qualtrics and Survalyzer.
-This tool is for FGB researchers specifically, but may be helpful for others.
-Tips for safe use of questionnaire tools are included as well.
+The Faculty of Behavioural and Movement Sciences has developed a document with tips for safe use of the questionnaire tools Qualtrics and Survalyzer.
+The document was made for FGB researchers specifically but can also be helpful for others.
 Consult this document if you need a questionnaire tool to collect your data.

 Some research projects involve the participation of multiple organisations or institutes and may include even cross-border co-operation.
 When data is collected by several organisations, a Data Management Plan should provide information on who is responsible for which part of the data collection and storage.
 It should also provide information on how specific data collections are related to which part(s) of the research goal(s).
 Describing this precisely will help you to determine if a consortium agreement or joint controller agreement is necessary.
 You see a general example of such a specification in the table below:

 |Data Stage||Dataset description||Responsible organization for collection||Data origin||Data purpose|